HgZnCH3/HgZnCH3.github.io/awards.md

 - 2023: Excellent Teaching Assistant
 - 2022: **Outstanding Graduates of Zhejiang University**
 - 2019: Outstanding Student
-- 2019: the Gold Award for “China Education Support Project: Chinese College Students Rural Teaching Support Award” <br>(Only two teams nationwide)
+- 2019: [the Gold Award for “China Education Support Project: Chinese College Students Rural Teaching Support Award”](https://www.zhixingjihua.com/news_details.asp?classid=1&id=208) <br>(Only two teams nationwide)
 - 2019: Excellent Public Welfare Service Model
 - 2019-2021: Excellent Academic Model (won 3 times)

 ## Services

-- 09/2022 - present:Class Monitor of 2022 Graduate Students
+- 09/2022 - present: Class Monitor of 2022 Graduate Students
 - 11/2020: To be awarded **Five-star Volunteer**, ZJU<br>(the highest honor of volunteer service of Zhejiang University)
 - 01/2020 – 09/2021: Chairman of Science Popularization Office, Department of Chemistry, ZJU
 - 09/2019 – 01/2020: Director of the Rights and Services Department of the Student Union of the Department of Chemistry, ZJU